Luxembourg Specialties you should know

 However, the matter of food gets more complicated with the main meals.
 The names of the dishes are not as easy to recognize as croissants or brioches.
 Some names can be derived from Luxembourgish into German after we get used to the pronounciation.
 With others, however, it is more difficult.

-Hearty Luxembourg dishes include 'Judd mat Gaardebounen', a meal of salt pork and green beans.
-The "Kachkéis" is also a popular dish.
-This is a flavorful, melted cheese served on bread.
-Another specialty is the "Gromperekichelcher", potato pancakes, which are often served with applesauce or cranberries.
-And don't forget the "Kniddelen", small dumplings made from potato or flour dough, which are often served as an accompaniment to meat dishes.
+If you're craving a salad, Feierstengszalot, a cold beef salad, is the way to go.
+“Kachkéis” is also a popular dish.
+This is a spicy, melted cheese that is served on bread.
+Huesenziwwi, braised hare with chocolate sauce, is also a Luxembourg delicacy.
+Another specialty is the “Gromperekichelcher”, potato pancakes that are often served with applesauce or cranberries.
+And don't forget the “Kniddelen”, small dumplings made from potato or flour dough, which are often served as a side dish to meat dishes.

 Sweet specialties in Luxembourg